Infineon/eltt2/README.md

  Additional information:

 \-a:
 With the "-a" command you can hash given data with the SHA-1 hash algorithm.
 This hash sequence sends 3 commands [start, update, complete] to the TPM and allows to hash an arbitrary amount of data.
-For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}:
+For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
  ./eltt2 -a 41624364

  -A: